-- The APPRP will consist of up to two members from each ICANN SO/AC plus up to four external members chosen based on their expertise in granting processes.
-APPRP members are nominated by SO/ACs through their own respective processes, factoring in the required expertise, skills and commitments required.
-Should an SO/AC identify more than two prospective members, the SO/AC Chairs will make the final selection.
-The Board of ICANN will accept self-nominations and will appointment of up to four expert members.
+- The APPRP will consist of up to two members from each ICANN SO/AC40 plus up to four external members chosen based on their expertise in granting processes.
+APPRP members are nominated by SO/ACs through their own respective processes, factoring in the required expertise, skills and comprises required.
+Should ap 20/40 idea to the required expertise, skills and commitments required.
+Should an SO/AC identify more han two prospective members, the SO/AC Chairs will make the final selection.
+The Board of ICANN will accept self-nominations and will appointment of up to four experi members.
 APPRP members will serve for two-year terms.
 In total, the APPRP should include some members with expertise in evaluating granting processes. - Participants could be compensated.
 Such compensation would be in the form of an honorarium and not a payment for time.
-Whether this is practical should be further discussed by the Implementation Team. - The prime function of the APPRP will be to perform an annual review (starting at the end of year 2) of the ongoing operational process including an assessment of approved projects vs auction proceeds goals and an overall assessment of approved projects (based on interim and final assessments provided to the APPRP). - This function is over and above any internal reviews of its processes performed by the selected Mechanism, or financial audits that may be performed, but such reviews/audits may be used by the APPRP. - The APPRP will provide reports to the ICANN Board, the Mechanism, the ICANN community and the Auction Proceeds Program Evaluation Panel (see below). - For avoidance of doubt, the APPRP will focus on the overall operation of the Mechanism and will not evaluate the success of individual funded projects, although the APPRP may take into consideration such evaluations performed by the Mechanism.
+Whether this is practical should be further discussed by the Implementation Team. - The prime function of the APPRP will be to perform an annual review (starting at the end of year 2) of the ongoing operational process including an assessment of approved projects vs auction proceeds goals and an overall assessment of approved projects (based on interim and final assessments provided to the APPRP). - This function is over and above any internal reviews of its processes performed by the selected Mechanism, or financial audits that may be performed, but such reviews/audits may be used by the APPRP. - The APPRP will provide reports to the ICANN Board, the Mechanism, the ICANN - community and the Auction Proceeds Program Evaluation Panel (see below).
+For avoidance of doubt, the APPRP will focus on the overall operation of the Mechanism and will not evaluate the success of individual funded projects, although the APPRP may take into consideration such evaluations performed by the Mechanism.

-b) "Independent Application Evaluation Panel" is the group within the Mechanism or contracted by the Mechanism, that performs the evaluation of applications and selection of projects to be funded.
+Deleted: CCWG Recommendation #9: As a standard element of program operations, an internal review of the mechanism should take place at regular intervals to identify areas for improvement and allow for minor adjustments in program management and operations b) "Independent Application Evaluation Panel" is the group within the Mechanism or contracted by the Mechanism, that performs the evaluation of applications and selection of projects to be funded.
 It is independent of ICANN Org and does not include ICANN Org employees.

 c) "Review" is the process of determining how well the auction proceeds disbursement is proceeding.

-&lt;sup>40 An SO/AC may choose to contribute only one member, or to not participate at all.
+40 An SO/AC may choose to contribute only one member, or to not participate at all.
 An SO/AC that so chooses may reconsider that decision at any later date.